NHTSA // CRASH-TESTED

 The 2026 Toyota Tacoma Hybrid is a midsize pickup truck built for buyers who want capable, go-anywhere utility paired with improved fuel efficiency.
 As one of the first hybrid powertrains to arrive in the competitive midsize truck segment, it targets active lifestyle buyers, light off-road enthusiasts, and commuters who haul gear without wanting to sacrifice everyday practicality.

-The 2026 Toyota Tacoma Hybrid earns an NHTSA Safety Index of 86 out of 100, an strong result driven by its federal crash-test stars and its recall record.
+The 2026 Toyota Tacoma Hybrid earns an NHTSA Safety Index of 86 out of 100, a strong result driven by its federal crash-test stars and its recall record.
 No vehicle recalls are on file for this model year.

 - new and teen drivers who want standard crash-avoidance tech